What is CapCut, and how do you use it?

 Let’s look at how to find and use CapCut templates:

-1. You can find CapCut templates through several methods.
-There’s the app, which has its own “Template” section; the in-browser version, which has a similar “Templates” tab; and TikTok, which prompts users with a “CapCut: Try this template” button on any videos featuring CapCut templates.
+1. You can find CapCut templates via three methods.
+There’s the CapCut app, which has its own “Templates” section; the browser version, which has a similar “Templates” tab; and TikTok, which prompts users with a “CapCut: Try this template” button on videos featuring CapCut templates.
 The final option will open your CapCut app.

 2. Once you’ve found your template on CapCut, click “Use Template.”
 You’ll then be asked to choose your own video to accompany the template, from your device’s photo gallery.